mbolam/mmt/4-openRefine.md

 ### Filtering

-Allows you to filter rows or records by keyword searching a column.
+Filtering allows you to filter rows or records by keyword or regular expression searching a column.

 ## Generating Scripts from OpenRefine